 Main learning point: “Designing with Data” made me realise again how much thinking and designing needs to happen before running a successful online A/B test.
 “Successful” in this context means achieving clear learning outcomes.
 The book provides a comprehensive overview of the key considerations to take into account in order to optimise your learning.

-Fig. 1 — Three ways to think about data — Taken from: Rochelle King, Elizabeth F. Churchill and Caitlin Tan — Designing with Data.
-O’Reilly 2017, pp. 3–9
+Fig. 1 — Three ways to think about data — Taken from Designing with Data, pp. 3–9:

 - Data informed — With a data informed approach, you weigh up data alongside a variety of other variables such as strategic considerations, user experience, intuition, resources, regulation and competition.
 So adopting a data-informed perspective means that you may not be as targeted and directed in what you’re trying to understand.
 Instead, what you’re trying to do is inform the way you think about the problem and the problem space.